Are you available for commission by companies and magazines?

 Can I share your work on social media?

 Sure!
 As long as you’re not using it for commercial purposes, I’m very happy if you do this.
-But please don’t cut off my signature or edit my work in any way.
-Also make sure to link to my website or instagram-account.
+But please don’t crop out my signature or edit my work in any way.
+Also make sure to link to my website or Instagram account.
 Cheers!